 Sediments and associated pollutants and trash are removed only when inlets or sumps are cleaned out, so regular maintenance is essential.
-Most studies have linked the failure of oil grit separators to the lack of regular maintenance.
-The more frequent the cleaning, the less likely sediments will be resuspended and subsequently discharged.
+Most studies have linked the failure of oil/grit separators to the lack of regular maintenance.
+The more frequent the cleaning, the less likely sediments will be re-suspended and subsequently discharged.
 In addition, frequent cleaning also makes more volume available for future storms and enhances overall performance.
-Cleaning includes removal of accumulated oil and grease and sediment using a vacuum truck or other ordinary catch basin cleaning device.
-In areas of high sediment loading, inspect and clean inlets after every major storm.
-At a minimum, inspect oil grit separators monthly, and clean them out at least twice per year.
-Polluted water or sediments removed from an oil grit separator should be disposed of in accordance with all applicable local, state and federal laws and regulations including M.G.L.c.
+Cleaning includes removal of accumulated oil and grease and sediment using a vacuum truck.
+In areas of high sediment loading, inspect and clean inlets after every 1 inch/day or greater storm event.
+At a minimum, inspect oil/grit separators monthly, and clean them out at least twice per year.
+Polluted water or sediments removed from a oil/grit separator should be disposed of in accordance with all applicable local, state and federal laws and regulations including M.G.L.c.
 21C and 310 CMR 30.00.